Keto Diet – Is It For Me?

 One of the biggest benefits of ketosis is that your body is almost completely reliant on fats for energy.
 When you eat fewer calories than you burn, part of this energy supply comes from body fat, resulting in weight loss and reduced body fat.
 Research indicates that following a keto diet could result in greater long-term fat loss than a low-fat diet.2 This is thought to be due to increased fat burning, reduced propensity to store fat, and the increased calorie “expense” of breaking protein down for energy.
-Keto also suppresses appetite, making it easier to stick to a calorie deficit and lose weight.3 It’s worth mentioning that a low-carb, non-ketogenic diet is equally effective at burning body fat and improving insulin sensitivity.4
+Keto also suppresses appetite, making it easier to stick to a calorie deficit and lose weight.3 It’s worth mentioning that a low-carb, non-ketogenic diet is equally effective at burning body fat.
+4

 From a heart health standpoint, the keto diet may be superior to a low-fat diet for reducing blood pressure, lowering blood triglycerides, and increasing HDL cholesterol (the kind that reduces fatty plaques in the arteries).
 3 Although the keto diet has been shown to increase undesirable LDL cholesterol, it also makes the LDL particles larger and less likely to stick to the arteries.3 Long-term, the keto diet appears beneficial for those with high cholesterol.5

-Keto also seems to be a useful tool for reducing inflammation and improving markers of metabolic syndrome, insulin resistance, and type 2 diabetes (all diseases of carbohydrate intolerance) as well.3 The ketogenic diet is currently being implemented as a treatment for acne, cancer, tumors, PCOS, Alzheimer’s, Parkinson’s, epilepsy, seizures, respiratory issues, and more.3,6
+Keto also seems to be a useful tool for reducing inflammation and improving markers of metabolic syndrome, and type 2 diabetes (all diseases of carbohydrate intolerance) as well.3 The ketogenic diet is currently being implemented as a treatment for acne, cancer, tumors, PCOS, Alzheimer’s, Parkinson’s, epilepsy, seizures, respiratory issues, and more.3,6

 Are there any drawbacks or dangers with a keto diet?